-I love it when readers send me photos of their houses, so I was excited to see Heather’s Transitional Craftsman in Pasadena, California.
-The house was built in 1913 in the Historic Highlands neighborhood and has been featured on their annual tours.
+I love when readers send me photos of their houses, so I was excited to see Heather’s Transitional Craftsman in Pasadena, California.
+The house was built in 1913 in the Historic Highlands neighborhood and has been featured on their annual tour.

 This is the original river rock fireplace in the living room: